iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-1-building-the-api.md

 theme: 'rouge'
 serie: 'getting-started-with-trpc'
 ---

-# Getting started with tRPC v10 by building a todo app part 1

 [tRPC](https://trpc.io/) is a lightweight library that allows you to create fully typesafe APIs without schemas or code generation.
 It provides end-to-end typing, which means that types can be shared between the server and client(s).
 This results in fewer bugs and less boilerplate code.